Orland0x/Whiptail/README.md

 3. Users will send their predictions and blinding factors to the contract during the reveal window and the hash will be performed on chain to prove that it is identical to their commit.
 4. Once the event in question has occured, the contract owner will submit the true answer to the contract, allowing a score to be calculated for each user.

 As a team we will continually post competition questions, therefore allowing users to slowly build up (or destroy!) their reputation.
 Our scoring algorithm will be weakly negative sum which, over a long enough time period, should be an effective system for differentiating good forecasters from average ones.
 The chance of qualifying for the paid forecasting team would be a strong motivator in itself for entering these competitions, however we have considered extra incentives like prizes that are paid from the DAO treasury - somewhat like a football team investing in young talent.
+The core idea here is to use verifiable events to find people that are strong at forecasting un-verifiable events and record this through an on chain score.

 ![\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}](https://latex.codecogs.com/svg.latex?\Large&space;x=\frac{-b\pm\sqrt{b^2-4ac}}{2a})